-A couple days later, Rood called the Guinness World Record headquarters with a variety of questions.
+A couple of days later, Rood called the Guinness World Record headquarters with various questions.

 “One thing I asked them was, What does it take to break this record?”
 Rood said.
-“I received all of the information that I needed; from there, I just needed a place to throw.”
+“I received all the information I needed; from there, I just needed a place to throw.”

 After many conversations with different individuals, Rood has the chance to break the record during the Cornhusker State Games Opening Ceremonies this summer.

-“The most important thing is taking some deep breaths and just focusing on the target,” Rood said.
-“The day of the ceremonies will be more intense than usual because there will be so many people watching.”
+“The most important thing is taking deep breaths and focusing on the target,” Rood said.
+“The day of the ceremonies will be more intense than usual because so many people will be watching.”